go-go-golems/prescribe/ttmp/2025/12/27/008-GENERATE--generate-pr-descriptions-using-ai-inference/reference/01-diary.md

 - The near-term deliverable is CLI/stdio streaming output; the TUI wiring can follow later without polluting the core pipeline doc.

 ### Output
-- Updated: `analysis/02-analysis-template-rendering-streaming-and-prdata-extraction.md`
+- Updated (moved): `ttmp/2025/12/28/GENERATE-LLM-INFERENCE--llm-inference-streaming-and-parsing/analysis/02-analysis-template-rendering-streaming-and-prdata-extraction.md`
-- Added: `analysis/03-analysis-tui-streaming-integration.md`
+- Added (moved): `ttmp/2025/12/28/GENERATE-LLM-INFERENCE--llm-inference-streaming-and-parsing/analysis/03-analysis-tui-streaming-integration.md`

 ### Commits (if any)
 - N/A